Eastern Kentucky University Scholarships (2025–2026)

 ✅ Automatic Merit Scholarships

 Note: GPA and ACT ranges are taken directly from EKU’s scholarship tables.
 Renewal requires full-time enrollment and annual credit/GPA minimums.
-Awards cannot be stacked with Academic Common Market (ACM) tuition waivers.
+Merit awards cannot stack with Academic Common Market (ACM) tuition waivers.

 Automatic Merit FAQ

 Do I need to apply separately?
-No. Students are automatically considered when admitted by the priority deadline (March 1).
+No. You are automatically considered if admitted by the priority deadline (March 1).
 You must accept by June 1.

 Does EKU superscore the ACT?
-No — EKU uses the highest single ACT composite score for scholarship consideration, not superscoring.
+No—EKU uses the highest single composite score for scholarship consideration.

 Can I stack merit with ACM?
-No. If you take the Academic Common Market waiver, it replaces institutional merit scholarships.
+No. The Academic Common Market waiver replaces institutional merit scholarships.

 🏆 Flagship Scholarships (competitive, limited slots)